oils-for-unix/oils/doc/ysh-vs-python.md

 ## Operators

-Like literals, YSH operators resemblle Python operators.
+Like literals, YSH operators resemble Python operators.
 The expression `42 + a[i]` means the same thing in both languages.

 This section describes what's the same, and what's changed / added / removed.